A tree distinguishing polynomial: A polynomial for rooted trees

 Proposition \ref{welldefine} and Proposition \ref{1-1} imply that the polynomial is a complete isomorphism invariant for rooted trees.

 \begin{theorem} $T_1, T_2\in\T_r$ are isomorphic if and only if $P(T_1)=P(T_2)$. \end{theorem}

-Let $\T_r^*$ be the set of rooted trees whose root vertex has degree greater than one and $\T_r^m$ be the set of rooted $m$-ary trees where $m\geq1$ is an integer.
+Let $\T_r^*$ be the set of rooted trees such that every internal vertex has more than one child and $\T_r^m$ be the set of rooted $m$-ary trees where $m\geq2$ is an integer.
 For any tree $T$ in $\T_r$ and any prime number $p$, the polynomial $P_p:\T_r\to\Z[x]$ is defined by substituting $p$ for $y$ in the polynomial $P(T)$.
 We can prove that the polynomial $P_p(T)$ is an irreducible in $\Z[x]$ for any tree $T$ in $\T_r$ by substituting a prime number $p$ for $y$ in the proof of Lemma \ref{irredu}.
 Then, the following corollary follows the proof of Proposition~\ref{1-1}.

 \begin{corollary} $T_1, T_2\in\T_r^*$ are isomorphic if and only if $P_p(T_1)=P_p(T_2)$.
 In particular, $T_1, T_2\in\T_r^m$ are isomorphic if and only if $P_p(T_1)=P_p(T_2)$ \end{corollary}